 No additional infrastructure to run and no new languages or environments.
 Just one ZEBEDEE Developer Dashboard where you manage all your wallets, API keys and analytics.

-Bitcoin vs other approaches to Play-to-Earn
+Bitcoin vs other approaches to Play-and-Earn

-There are different approaches to Play-to-Earn gaming.
+There are different approaches to Play-and-Earn gaming.
 Most of the models that work today are based on crypto or blockchain tech.
 But using any other cryptocurrency is different from using Bitcoin in a few key ways.

 Bitcoin is money that anyone in the world can use.
 Maybe they never used a Bitcoin wallet before, but it’s no more complex than any other app.
 Get one on your phone and you can start using Bitcoin to pay for things online (and in more and more physical stores).
 No need to exchange it for a different currency and send it to your bank account.
 But if you want to, you can.
 It’s not hard to exchange Bitcoin.